 Executes maven with the pom.xml file in r with clean and install targets and updates snapshots according to u.

+maven(Path r, sequenceOf(String) a, Boolean u)

+Executes maven with the pom.xml file in r updating snapshots according to u with additional maven arguments in a (only one out of “-U” and u is considered, shall not contain “-s” or a local repository property).

 maven(Path r, String b)

 Executes maven with the pom.xml file in b within r with clean and install targets.